 Secondly, a middle of the road Galaxy S10, featuring a bigger 6.1-inch curved infinity display, an in-display fingerprint scanner, a single front-facing camera and triple rear camera.
 Estimated RRP: £799

-Lastly, the Galaxy S10 Plus, which as you would expect is the biggest of the three, with a 6.4-inch bezel-free infinity display, triple rear camera setup, dual front-facing camera and in-display fingerprint scanning.
+Lastly, the Galaxy S10 Plus, which as you would expect is the biggest of the three, with a 6.4-inch bezel-free infinity display, at least 4,000 mAh battery capacity, triple rear camera setup, dual front-facing camera and in-display fingerprint scanning.
 Estimated starting RRP: £899

 All three models are set to be available in white, black, green and blue, with the Lite available in yellow.